Striving for Excellence & Revitalizing the First State Capitol!

 A word from Bruce:

-The last low head dam on Indian Creek is slated to be removed later this summer by the owner of the dam.
+The last low head dam on Indian Creek is slated to be removed at the end of August by the owner of the dam.
 The low head dams were built for water supply and NOT flood control.
 Anyone saying otherwise is ill informed.
 The town was neither for or against the removal of the dam and had no say in the decision.
+The owner of the dam already has all state, local and federal permits in hand to do the work.

-We are actively working to raise funds with our Skate Park partners: Harrison County Chamber of Commerce, Main Street Corydon, and the Harrison County Community Foundation.
+We have been awarded a $350,000 grant for the Skate Park construction from the Harrison County Community Foundation.
+Engineering and final preparations are under way, and we hope to break ground this winter or early next spring.
+This will be the final piece of Rice Island Park and the overall facilities there.
+We are grateful for our partners: Harrison County Chamber of Commerce, Main Street Corydon, and the Harrison County Community Foundation.
 Anyone wishing to purchase a “brick” or make another donation should contact Lisa Long at the Chamber.
 We really appreciate Lisa’s work to assist us with raising funds.
-The Town has completed all we can do at the site until it is time to begin construction.

 Bruce Cunningham, Town Manager